Transparent dark purple Insurte logo

 Another interpretation is internal Schengen borders.
 These are borders within the Schengen area.

-To simplify, France and Spain are two different countries, but they are both in the Schengen area.
-Therefore, when crossing through Spain to France, the border “dissolves”, allowing for free entry between the two, due to their agreement and participation in the Schengen area.
+To simplify, France and Greece are two different countries (that do not share physical borders), but they are both in the Schengen area.
+Therefore, when crossing from Greece to France, the border “dissolves”, allowing for free entry between the two, due to their agreement and participation in the Schengen area.

 Schengen-zone countries